 Collagen is the most abundant protein in our body comprising 90% of our connective tissue and 90% of organic bone matrix.
 By age 21, our body’s collagen supply begins to decline1, which overtime is the source of joint and bone degradation that lead to arthritis, osteoarthritis, and osteoporosis.
-Science has shown that oral supplementation with collagen can prevent and reverse the effects of this collagen loss by supporting rebuilding of our bones and joints.
+Science has shown that oral supplementation with collagen can prevent and reverse the effects of this collagen loss by supporting the rebuilding of our bones and joints.
 Additionally, collagen has proven benefits in alleviating joint pain and injuries associated with exercise and high impact activities.
 Clinical trials have shown daily supplementation with collagen can reduce joint pain, stiffness, and inflammation, improve mobility and flexibility, build bone matrix, and speed recovery from injury.
+Learn more about the uses of collagen for joint pain and collagen inflammation benefits below.

 Collagen Benefits for Alleviating Arthritis and Osteoarthritis